-How many times have we perhaps been offended by the people with whom we live - in our families, in our neighbourhoods, at work or at school - and, as a consequence, we find it difficult to relate to them in a positive way?
+How many times have the people with whom we live - in our families, in our neighbourhoods, at work or at school offended us - and, as a consequence, we find it difficult to relate positively to them?
 What can we do?
-This is where we can ask for the grace to imitate the Father:
+It is here that we can ask for the grace to imitate the Father:

-'Let us get up in the morning with a complete "amnesty" in our hearts, with that love that covers everything, that knows how to welcome the other person as he or she is, with their limitations, their difficulties, just as a mother would do with her errant son.
-She always excuses him, always forgives him, always hopes in him...
-Let us approach everyone seeing them with new eyes, as if they had never had those faults.
-Let us begin again each time, knowing that God not only forgives, but forgets: this is the measure he requires of us too.'
-(Chiara Lubich, Word of Life Dec 2004)
+'Let us get up in the morning with a complete "amnesty" in our hearts, with that love that covers everything, that knows how to welcome the other person as he or she is, with his or her limitations, his or her difficulties, just as a mother would do with her son who makes a mistake: she always excuses him, always forgives him, always hopes in him...
+Let us approach everyone by seeing them with new eyes, as if they had never had those faults.
+Let us begin again each time, knowing that God not only forgives, but forgets: this is the measure he requires of us too.'i